Matt-ziba/Telemetry-One/README.md

 #### Description:

-The **Telemetry One** is a 75%, hot-swappable keyboard with an included accessory port (meant for a display but can be used for any I2C accessory :D ).
+The **Telemetry One** is a 75%, hot-swappable keyboard with an included accessory port (meant for a display but can be used for any I2C accessory :D ) and a case designed to fit into "sleeves", allowing for different looks while keeping the core the same.

 #### Design goal:

-The main goal wasn´t exactly to make something extremely original, just to make something that I think I would like using - a compact, easily modifiable (hot-swappable) keyboard with an accessory port.
-I think I succeeded in that.
-While the design could be way better, i´m still quite happy with it, as it is my first time making a larger keyboard.
+The main goal was to design a keyboard that I would actually like using, and that would follow a little bit of my design philosophy.
+I believe that as people, we grow and change over the years, and so should our equipment to better suit our needs and preferences.
+This idea, although not perfectly executed, is incorporated into the design of Telemetry One.
+The hot-swap sockets allow changing the switches at any point, so if I ever decide I no longer like tactile switches, and would rather switch to linear, I can do so!
+The I2C port, although very simple, allows for many different kinds of accessories to be connected to the keyboard.
+The ones that come to mind the most are things like displays, rotary encoders, haptic feedback, BLE modules for wireless connectivity or even connecting a macropad as an I2C slave device.
+The last important part is the case, which allows for mounting into different "sleeves", enabling the user to switch keyboard looks as they choose.
+Overall, I think I achieved my goal with the Telemetry One pretty well and I'm happy with how the design turned out.

 #### Parts description: